cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 ).

-Moreover, the IAVL project lacks a support and we already see better, well adapted alternatives.
-Instead of optimizing the IAVL, we are looking in another solutions for both storage and state commitments.
+Moreover, the IAVL project lacks support and a maintainer and we already see better and well-established alternatives.
+Instead of optimizing the IAVL, we are looking into other solutions for both storage and state commitments.

 ## Decision